Sociology of literature: Genetic structuralism

 Lucien Goldmann was Director of Studies at the School for Advanced Studies in the Social Sciences in Paris and founding Director of the Centre for the Sociology of Literature at the Free University of Brussels.
 Like Escarpit, Goldmann was influenced by Durkheim: hence, his definition of the subject matter of sociology as the 'study of the facts of consciousness'.
 But he was also interested in developing a sociology of the text.
 The central task of the literary sociologist, he argued, was to bring out the objective meaning of the literary work by placing it in its historical context, studied as a whole.

 Goldmann defined the creating subject as transindividual, that is, as an instance of Durkheim's 'collective consciousness'.
-Following Marx and Lukács, however, Goldmann also assumed that group consciousness was normally class consciousnesses.
+Following Marx and Lukács, however, Goldmann also assumed that group consciousness was normally class consciousness.
 The mediating agency between a social class and the work of literature then became the 'world vision', which binds the individual members of a social class together.
 Le Dieu caché, his study of Blaise Pascal and Jean Racine, was published in French in 1955 and in English translation as The Hidden God in 1964.
 It identified 'structural homologies' between the Jansenist 'tragic vision', the textual structures of Pascal's Pensées and Racine's plays, and the social position of the seventeenth-century 'noblesse de robe'.
 Goldmann's structuralism was 'genetic' because it sought to trace the genesis of literary structures in extra-literary phenomena.

 In 1964 Goldmann published Pour une Sociologie du Roman translated by Alan Sheridan as Towards a Sociology of the Novel in 1974.
 Like Lukács, Goldmann sees the novel as revolving around the problematic hero's search for authentic values in a degraded society.
 But Goldmann also postulates a 'rigorous homology' between the literary form of the novel and the economic form of the commodity.
 The early novel, he argues, is concerned with individual biography and the problematic hero, but, as competitive capitalism evolves into monopoly capitalism, the problematic hero progressively disappears.
 The period between the First and Second World Wars witnesses a temporary experiment with the community as collective hero: Goldmann's example is André Malraux.
 But the main line of development is characterised by the effort to write the novel of 'the absence of subjects'.
 Here, Goldmann's example is the nouveau roman of Alain Robbe-Grillet and Nathalie Sarraute.

 Andrew Milner's John Milton and the English Revolution (1981) is essentially an application of Goldmann's genetic structuralism to the study of seventeenth-century English literature.